 3. BCAA’s may increase muscle mass.
 A common use of BCAA supplementation is to enhance muscle growth.
 A 2006 study published in the Journal of Nutrition demonstrated the branched-chain amino acids activate key enzymes (mTOR and p70 S6 kinase) in protein synthesis after physical exercise (24).

 Another 1999 study showed that BCAA formulations with higher levels of leucine, compared to isoleucine and valine, can be even more effective at increasing muscle mass (25).

 This could indicate that leucine, is the reason muscle mass is increased with supplementation – not BCAA’s.
 However, more research is needed.

-BCAA’s help maintain normal blood sugar levels.
+4. BCAA’s help maintains normal blood sugar levels.
 Two 2005 studies showed that leucine and isoleucine may increase insulin production to assist your muscles in dealing with glucose – ultimately lowering your blood sugar levels (26, 27).

 Some studies even show that, depending on the type of diet you follow, your blood sugar levels may increase.
 A 2009 study showed if you have a high-fat diet then consuming BCAA supplements can lead to insulin resistance (30, 31).

 The good news is that studies regarding the effect of high-fat diets on BCAA supplement’s effect on the body have been mainly performed on animals or in cells.
 Thus, the results may not accurately depict what occurs in the human body.
 In the more complicated arena of the human body, the effects seem to depend on your individual biochemistry.

 For instance, one 2012 study on subjects with the liver disease showed that with 12.5 grams of BCAA’s three times a day reduced blood sugar levels of 10 subjects.
 Another 17 saw no effect (32).